 - In the bowl of a stand mixer (or with an electric hand mixer), cream together butter and sugar.
 Add in salt and flour and beat until crumbly.

 - Press mixture into prepared pan, and bake for 15 minutes.

 - While crust is baking, begin preparing filling by combining butter, sugar, honey, and half & half in a sauce pan over medium heat.
 Stirring constantly, bring mixture to a simmer and allow to simmer for one minute.
 Remove from heat, and stir in vanilla and chopped pecans.

 - Remove crust from oven and pour filling over the top.
 Return to oven and bake for another 15 minutes.

-- Remove to a wire rack and allow bars to cool.
+- Carefully (the filling will still be boiling) remove bars to a wire rack and allow bars to cool.

 - Remove bars from pan and cut into pieces.

 This recipe easily doubles for a 9x13 inch baking dish.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.